SFULibrary/islandora_datastream_crud/README.md

 ## Fetching PIDs

-The `islandora_datastream_crud_fetch_pids` command allows you to specify which objects you are interested in using several options:
+The `islandora_datastream_crud_fetch_pids` command provides several options for specifying which objects you want datastreams from:

 * `--namespace`: Lets you specify a namespace.
 * `--collection`: Lets you specify a collection PID.